 The Valentine season is the perfect time to teach kids about kindness and love for others.
 It’s great for teaching about friendship and compassion.

-Now, in full disclosure, I’m drawn in the all the pink, white and purple.
-The hearts and the glitter.
-But it always seems like around late January and into February children need gentle reminders about the importance of being kind and friendly.
+It always seems like around late January and into February children need gentle reminders about the importance of being kind and friendly.
 About how to see things from someone else’s perspective.
 You might think it is a tall order for a preschooler, but I feel it is important, so I teach it.